-There should be an employer-employee relationship between the afore-mentioned entities and the taxpayer for Section 192 to be applicable.
-The number of employees and the salary is irrelevant is the determination of the TDS.
+There should be an employer-employee relationship between the aforementioned entities and the taxpayer for Section 192 to be applicable.
+The number of employees and the salary is irrelevant in the determination of the TDS.

 To calculate the TDS deduction on salary, you can use the given formula:

 Income Tax Rate = Income Tax Payable (computed with slab rates) / Estimated Revenue for the financial year.

 Union Budget 2022

 The Union Budget 2022, presented by Finance Minister Mrs Nirmala Sitharaman, allows an increase in standard deductions and higher tax rebates.
 The highest tax rate of 42.74% has now been reduced to 39%.
 The budget also states the following updates:

 States that an individual is liable for a 1% TDS at the time of payment transfer of virtual digital assets